-Doggie Does Good, Inc. is a comprehensive service-dog training facility located in the Central Coast of California.
-Our facilities are located on two and a half acres where the potential service dogs are trained in an “in-home” environment for the specific needs of their future owners.
-Throughout the training process our service dogs will learn all of their basic obedience skills, public social behaviors, and the specialized Service-dog skills needed to meet the specific needs of their future owners.
-These customized skills are worked in public regularly at locations that include, stores, restaurants, the beach, parks, church, Disneyland, cars, buses, and trains.
-Each Service-dog is custom trained to fit the person’s specific needs for their disabilities.
-Through the customized training of each Service-dog to meet the specialized requirements of the person’s disability, we have very high success rates at placing loyal service companions who reliably meet the needs of, and vastly improve the quality of life for, their new lifetime owners.
+Doggie Does Good, Inc. is a comprehensive Service Dog training facility located on the Central Coast of California.
+Our facilities are located on two and a half acres where the potential Service Dogs are trained in an “in-home” environment for the specific needs of their future owners.
+Throughout the training process, our Service Dogs will learn all of their basic obedience skills, public social behaviors, and the specialized Service Dog skills needed per their future owners.
+These customized skills are regularly worked in public at locations that include: stores, restaurants, beaches, parks, churches, theme parks, cars, buses, and trains.
+Each Service Dog is custom trained to fit their owner's specific needs or requirements.
+Our placement success rates for loyal service companions are remarkably high.
+We routinely place highly qualified Service Dogs who reliably meet the needs of their new lifetime companions, and vastly improve their quality of life.

 Meet The Team